CloudEngineHub/Spatial-Forcing/readme.md

 </div>

 ## :loudspeaker: News!
+- **[2026/07/07]** We got the first place on the generalization dimension and second place on the average of all 5 dimensions of the comprehensive embodied leaderboard [RoboDojo](https://robodojo-benchmark.com/).
 - **[2026/01/27]** Spatial Forcing is accepted by ICLR 2026!🎉
 - **[2025/10/28]** We released our codes based on Pi_0 in real world!
 Everyone is welcome to use it!🎉
 - **[2025/10/24]** 🏆 Congradulations to Jialong!
 He and our SF got the **second place** in **Agibot World Challenge** as well as 5000$ prize💰!